RankSys/RankSys/README.md

 ## References

 If you publish research that uses RankSys, please cite the papers in the following list that best match the parts of the framework that you used:
+ * S. Vargas.
+Novelty and Diversity Evaluation and Enhancement in Recommender Systems.
+PhD Thesis.
+Universidad Autónoma de Madrid, Spain, February 2015.
  * S. Vargas, L. Baltrunas, A. Karatzoglou, P. Castells.
 Coverage, Redundancy and Size-Awareness in Genre Diversity for Recommender Systems.
 8th ACM Conference on Recommender Systems (RecSys 2014).
 Foster City, CA, USA, October 2014, pp. 209-216.
  * S. Vargas, P. Castells, D. Vallet.
 Explicit Relevance Models in Intent-Oriented Information Retrieval Diversification.
-35th Annual International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2012).
+35th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2012).
 Portland, OR, USA, August 2012, pp. 75-84.
  * S. Vargas, P. Castells.
 Rank and Relevance in Novelty and Diversity Metrics for Recommender Systems.
 5th ACM Conference on Recommender Systems (RecSys 2011).
 Chicago, Illinois, October 2011, pp. 109-116.
+ * S. Vargas, P. Castells, D. Vallet.
+Intent-oriented Diversity in Recommender Systems.
+34th international ACM SIGIR conference on Research and development in Information Retrieval (SIGIR 2012).
+Beijing, PR China, pp. 1211-1212.

 ## Introduction

-RankSys is a new framework for the implementation and evaluation of recommendation algorithms and techniques that has resulted from the work carried out throughout the PhD thesis ["Novelty and Diversity Evaluation and Enhancement in Recommender Systems"](http://ir.ii.uam.es/saul/saulvargas-thesis.pdf) of [Saúl Vargas](http://www.saulvargas.es) under the supervision of [Pablo Castells](http://ir.ii.uam.es/castells/).
-While it is envisioned as a framework for the generic experimentation of recommendation technologies, it is naturally specialized in the evaluation and enhancement of novelty and diversity.
-RankSys receives its name because it targets explicitly the ranking task problem.
-We therefore do not consider the case of rating prediction as we consider that it leads to sub-optimal recommendations in terms of user satisfaction and business performance.
+RankSys is a new framework for the implementation and evaluation of recommendation algorithms and techniques that has resulted from a line of research work that is currently documented in several publications (see above) and a PhD thesis (["Novelty and Diversity Evaluation and Enhancement in Recommender Systems"](http://ir.ii.uam.es/saul/saulvargas-thesis.pdf)).
+While it is envisioned as a framework for the generic experimentation of recommendation technologies, it includes substantial support focusing on the evaluation and enhancement of novelty and diversity.
+RankSys derives its name from explicitly targeting the ranking task problem, rather than rating prediction.
 This decision is reflected in the design of the different core interfaces and components of the framework.

 The framework has been programmed with Java 8, which is the most recent version of the popular programming language.
 We take advantage of many of the new features of the language, such as the use of lambda functions, `Stream`'s and facilities for automatic parallelization of the code.
 The code licensed under the GPL V3, which allows the free use, study, distribution and modification of the software as long as derived works are distributed under the same license.